uhlmanngroup/ShapeEmbedLite/README.md

 # ShapeEmbedLite

-ShapeEmbedLite is a lightweight variant of ShapeEmbed ([arXiv:2507.01009]( https://doi.org/10.48550/arXiv.2507.01009)), designed to learn representations of 2D shapes using a deep learning model trained on distance matrices derived from object contours.
+ShapeEmbedLite is a lightweight variant of [ShapeEmbed](https://github.com/uhlmanngroup/ShapeEmbed), designed to learn representations of 2D shapes using a deep learning model trained on distance matrices derived from object contours.
 In contrast to ShapeEmbed, ShapeEmbedLite uses a multi-layer perceptron to decode latent codes back into contour points.
 This design makes the model lighter and well-suited for small and challenging microscopy image datasets or computationally constrained environments.

 If you use ShapeEmbedLite in your work, please cite it as follows: